Vahidpro/clean-code-notes/README.md

 + and how it is used.

 If a name requires a comment, then the name does not reveal its intent.

+### Avoid Disinformation

+Noise words are another meaningless distinction.
+Imagine that you have a `Product` class.
+If you have another called `ProductInfo` or `ProductData`, you have made the names different without making them mean anything different.
+Info and Data are indistinct noise words like `a`, `an`, and `the`.